denali-io/reviews-server/README.md

 > Some usage instructions
 1. Run the command $ npm install to install dependencies
 2. enter your MYSQL credentials in the file ./server/config.js
-3. create database "sixthSquawk" if it does not already exist
+3. create and use database "sixthSquawk" if it does not already exist
 4. execute the command $ npm run seed to add data to the database
 5. start the server by executing the command $ npm run server-dev
 6. execute the command $ npm run react-dev to run webpack and bundle the app